 3. Anxiety Disorders

 Studies have confirmed that CBD may be an alternative solution for anxiety.
-A study carried out by the national institute on Drug Abuse (NIDA) showed that CBD helped in reducing stress in animals.
+A study carried out by the national institute on Drug Abuse (NIDA) showed that CBD helped reduce animal stress.

-CBD has also been recommended for people with post-traumatic stress disorders and it can also be used to treat insomnia caused by anxiety.
+CBD has also been recommended for people with post-traumatic stress disorder and can be used to treat insomnia caused by anxiety.

 On top of that, CBD can help with the following conditions: